 Average scheduled contact hours range between approximately six and ten hours per week, depending upon the module, level of study, number of practical sessions and the complexity of the material being taught.
 The course is delivered through a mix of in-person and online learning.
 You can expect to take part in lectures and seminars.

-Alongside this, you will develop relevant skills (e.g., laboratory, field and computer skills) through practical sessions, field trips and work placements.
+Alongside this, you will develop relevant skills (e.g. laboratory techniques, digital literacy) through practical sessions and experiential learning.

 Independent learning is an important part of this course.
 You should expect to spend an average of 30-34 hours per week on independent study, which might include following asynchronous learning material on the University’s VLE, using the University’s library, working with peers and preparing work for assessment.